 The following ABMA election information is provided to assist voting members in determining who will fill the open board of director positions for the upcoming 2023-2026 term.
 Voting members (Professional, Active, Emeritus, and Lifetime members) will receive an email in February with an embedded link which will allow you to vote for ABMA Board of Directors.

-ABMA Board of Director Nominees for the 2017 - 2020 term:
+ABMA Board of Director Nominees for the 2023 - 2026 term:

 These five (5) nominees are willing to serve the ABMA for the next three years.
 In order to know your nominees better, please be sure to read the following biographies of each of the candidates below.
 Once votes are tallied, the results of the election will be announced at this year's annual conference in Atlanta.